Earn 1 hour of continuing education by joining the OT Potential Club after listening to this OT Potential Podcast course.

 Course Completion Requirements

-In order to receive a certificate for this course, you will need to listen to the entire podcast and take the test (to access the test you must sign up for or sign-in to the OT Potential Club).
-You must earn 75% or higher to pass and receive credit.
+In order to receive a certificate for this course, you must first listen to the podcast in its entirety.
+Then, you will need to take the test (found at the top of this page) and earn 75% or higher.
 If you pass, a certificate will be automatically generated and sent to your email.

 Lauren Sheehan, OTD, OTR/L